hirefrank/incentfit-sleep-syncing/README.md

 ## Setup

-1. Create a new [Google App Script](https://script.google.com/home/my) project with the contents of this script.
+1. Create a new [Google App Script](https://script.google.com/home/my) project with the contents of the `Code.gs` script.
-1. Create `cookie` property and any other desired properties, see below. `(File > Project properties > Script properties)`
+1. Create `cookie` property and any other desired properties, see below.
+(File > Project properties > Script properties)
-1. Run the setup function to configure the script to run daily. `(Run > Run function > setup)`
+1. Run the setup function to configure the script to run daily.
+(Run > Run function > setup)
-1. Enable Stackdriver Logging `(View > Stackdriver Logging)`.
-This is optional.
+1. (Optional) Enable Stackdriver Logging.
+(View > Stackdriver Logging)

 ## Script Properties